joaolucasl/tamag-aussie/README.md

 `gem install bundler`

 After that, in the main directory, run `bundle install` and it install the dependecies for the project.
+Now, we need to setup the actual keys configuration file.
+For security, it is being ignored by Git and you will need to setup it manually.

+`cp config/key-config-example.json key-config.json`

+After that, change the data to match your server and API keys configuration.

 ## LICENSE